DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.7.0.md

 #### Player Knockback
 - The ending hit of a player's combo sends enemies back significantly further than the other attacks
 - This makes it so that if enemies survive a combo, they are given some breathing room to recover and re-engage with the player.

+### Controlling Space

+#### AOE Enemies
+- Enemies that create zones on the ground that the player has to avoid

+#### Environmental Hazards
+- Arrow traps
+- Wall knight things

+#### Untraversable Pits
+- Big holes in the ground that the player can't cross.
+They essentially act as a wall